 Because the programme has a strong emphasis on professional research skills, you will have all the skills you need to pursue a career in:

-On our website, you can find more information on the masters programmes offered at Maastricht University as well as career prospects for your future and what our alumni doing at the moment.
+On our website, you can find more information about the career prospects for your future and what our alumni doing at the moment.

 For this your motivation, prior qualifications, and your (professional) experience are important.

 You are eligible for admission if you have: